-As discussed in greater detail in the upcoming second edition of It Starts with the Egg (out in late February, 2019), the supplements to consider taking in the lead up to a frozen embryo transfer are:
+As discussed in greater detail in the 2nd edition of It Starts with the Egg, the supplements to consider taking in the lead up to a frozen embryo transfer are:

 - Vitamin D